Warkanlock/warkanlock.github.io/_posts/2024-09-01-an-idea-on-distraction.md

 This system will act as a simple gatekeeper, preventing end-users (ourselves!) from receiving notifications at any time.

-Think of it as a mailman who only comes to your place with notifications, letters, and such at the time you specify.
+Think of it as a mailman who only comes to your place with notifications, letters, and such at the time you specify. (*thanks to Naomi for the analogy*)

 ## Explanation